Asintoerr/A-Sin-To-Err/README.md

 Hardware Changes
 ----------------

-Cipher machine has the following hardware changes compared to the original Nibbler:
+The only hardware changes compared to the original Nibbler are input and output:

 * Four seven-segment LED digits instead of LCD.
 HEF4543B decoders are connected to OUT0, /LE lines to OUT1.
 Rightmost digit is bit 0 of OUT1.